 4. Find Comfort in the Process

-As you would learn in anxiety counseling, cooking can act as a comfort process if you learn how to find comfort in the process.
+As you would learn in anxiety counseling, cooking can help with stress if you learn how to find comfort in the process.
 The process of cooking can actually be super calming and therapeutic, if you are able to move away from the stress that you associate with cooking and learn to enjoy it.

 Think of cooking as a comforting process by considering how the process helps you to lead a healthier and more contented life.
 You can also find comfort in cooking by thinking about how the process is a methodic one and how that means that it’s easier to follow the process and see the results that you want.